Taoyuan International Airport: Taxi

 Taxi queues are outside the arrival halls of both terminals and are available 24 hours a day.
 They are metered and subject to a 15-percent surcharge.

 Car rental

 Car rentals are available at both terminals.
 The airport is served by National Highway No. 2.

 Other facilities

 CAL Park

 China Airlines has its headquarters, CAL Park, on the grounds of Taiwan Taoyuan International Airport.
 CAL Park, located at the airport entrance forms a straight line with Terminal 1, Terminal 2, and the future Terminal 3.

 Airport hotels

-Located adjacent to the Aviation Museum(now closed) and the convention center is the Novotel Taipei Taoyuan International Airport, which opened in November 2009.
+Located adjacent to the convention center is the Hyatt Regency Taoyuan International Airport.
 The 360-room hotel is equipped with restaurants, recreation and fitness centers, and a hair salon and spa.

 Aviation museum

 The Chung Cheng Aviation Museum was located in the south-eastern area of the airport between the main freeway entrance and the terminals.
 It was built in 1981 by Boeing under CAA contract.
 Many retired Republic of China Air Force fighters are represented here.
 Its purpose is to preserve aviation history and provide public understanding of the civil aviation industry.
 It is now currently closed due to the expansion and construction of the new Terminal 3.